era1112/esp32-wifi-scanner/README.md

 Setup:

 - Flash project to ESP32 using platformio on VSCode
-- In this version, code executes immediately and passes data off the device using serial
+- In this version, collection routine executes immediately and passes data off the device using serial
 - For testing, use the serial-over-usb and serial monitor in VSCode

 Project layout: